 Because they take such wildly different philosophies, it’s natural to want to pit the Razer Hammerhead Pro Hyperspeed against the HyperX Cirro Buds Pro.
 On the one hand, you have the ostentatious, expensive Razer earbuds; on the other, you have the cheap, understated performers from HyperX.
 The more expensive headset should come out on top, right?

 Nope.
-The sound quality is better on the HyperX Cirro Buds Pro, and the ANC is more effective.
-Though the tradeoff is that the Cirro Buds Pro aren’t compatible with all consoles (and fewer EQ modes), they can be used with relatively low latency with the correct mode toggled, taking a bit of the sting out.
+The HyperX Cirro Buds Pro has better sound quality and more effective ANC.
+Though the tradeoff is that the Cirro Buds Pro aren’t compatible with all consoles (and have fewer EQ modes), they can be used with relatively low latency with the correct mode toggled, taking a bit of the sting out.
 If you don’t want to spend $200 on earphones for gaming, the HyperX option is the better bet for most applications sans RGB.

 You don’t have a lot of options for switch hitters that work for mobile gaming and consoles, but the older EPOS GTW 270 Hybrid is still a good alternative.
 It has better battery life (4 hours, 55 minutes in our testing), and IPX5 water resistance.